Quick reference guide

 Transfer of business as a going concern

-A transfer of a business as a going concern can take various forms, such as a merger, takeover or restructuring.
-Where there is the transfer of a business as a going concern, contracts of employment are automatically transferred when the going concern changes hands.
+A transfer of a business as a going concern can take various forms, such as a merger, takeover or carve-out.
+Where there is the transfer of a business as a going concern, employment is automatically transferred when the going concern changes hands.
 In these instances, one employer is substituted for the other employer.
 The employees' length of service is uninterrupted.
-The new employer must provide the employees with terms and conditions that are, on the whole, not less favorable than their previous terms and conditions.
-The new employer would not be obliged to pay the employees any severance pay, but must agree with the old employer, and disclose this agreement to the employees, as to a valuation as at the date of transfer of: (i) the leave pay accrued to the transferred employees of the old employer; (ii) the severance pay that would have been payable to the transferred employees of the old employer in the event of a dismissal by reason of the employer's operational requirements; and (iii) any other payments that have accrued to the transferred employees but have not been paid to employees of the old employer.
+The new employer must provide the employees with terms and conditions that are on the whole not less favorable than their previous terms and conditions.
+The old and new employers must agree, and disclose to the employees, as to a valuation as at the date of transfer of: (i) the leave pay accrued to the transferred employees of the old employer; (ii) the severance pay that would have been payable to the transferred employees of the old employer in the event of a dismissal by reason of the employer's operational requirements; and (iii) any other payments that have accrued to the transferred employees but have not been paid to employees of the old employer.
 Furthermore, the old and new employers must conclude a written agreement specifying which employer is liable for paying any of the above amounts and the apportionment of the liability between them.
 This agreement must then be disclosed to the employees.

 Tax